bgwest/project-hive/README.md

 * Repeat alarm sound until the system is disarmed
 * Integrate either photo burst or video instead of single picture on villain detection
-* Faster reaction time from after villain is detected, to triggering pi camera
-* Utilize database to log villain events and also log each time the system is armed / disarmed
+* Utilize database to log villain events, log each time the system is armed / disarmed, and store villain pictures
 * Trigger a text message / email to be sent if villain is detected while system is armed with link to video / photos
 * Front end to utilize account tokens for Web UI to access pictures and system event data
 * Allow user creation from Web UI